aMoniker/Gush/README.md

 ### Potential game mechanics
 - [ ] Certain weapons can be picked up for a limited time, more powerful, replaces normal weapon
 - [ ] Orc shaman can heal his orc friends
+- [ ] You only get to keep coins if you beat the level

 Character classes: